 I dreaded going to Wyoming and hung around a few more days than I had planned.
-I decided I had to get going on Valentine's day, February 14, 1959.
+I decided I had to get going the next day which was Valentine's day, February 14, 1959.

 We went to a basketball game at the high school and then stopped at the Crescent Club to talk a while.
-The evening wore on and LaRue said,"why don't we elope tomorrow?
+The evening wore on and LaRue said,"why don't we elope tomorrow.
 It's Valentine's Day".
-Sounded good to me and I would not be leaving her behind again.
-We rationalized that my folks would not be able to come to a wedding, and we didn't want to burden her folks with the expense.
+That was a stunner, but sounded good to me, and I would not be leaving her behind again.
+We rationalized that my folks would not be able to come to a wedding from Guatemala, and we didn't want to burden her folks with the expense.
 So, eloping would be the best way to go.
-I dropped her off and went to Smith's with a lot on my mind.
+I dropped her at her folks and went to Smith's with a lot on my mind.

 I woke up the next morning thinking about what I had agreed to the night before.
 I thought I would sleep longer as I was not sure if this was for real or not.
 Maybe LaRue changed her mind.
+I also knew she was not an early riser.
 I heard the phone ring and Olga soon yelled,"LaRue is on the line".
 I knew then that it was for real and got moving.

 I believe Olga and Clarence knew exactly what we were up to as I was packed up and in a hurry to get out the door.
+They were all smiles.

-It was Saturday morning and getting married that day seemed impossible.
-I picked up LaRue and she had her bag packed.
+It was Saturday and getting married that day seemed impossible.
+I picked up LaRue and she had her bag with her.
 Her parents had gone somewhere that morning so there was no problem there.

-We had to get a marriage license and a blood test and get moving.
-My friend Denny Hawley's mother worked at the court house and was off that day.
+We had to get a marriage license, a blood test, and get moving.
+My friend Denny Hawley's mother worked at the court house, which was closed, and she was off.
 We went to see her at home.
 She agreed to go to the court house and issue our marriage license.
 Pat Skinner's stepmother was a nurse and she agreed to come to the hospital and do our blood test.
-There was normally a three day wait for the results but somehow she got it accomplished.
-Pat Skinner was going to college at Idaho State and LaRue called her to see if she could line her bishop up to marry us that evening in Pocatello.
-She would work on it.
+There was normally a three day wait for the results.
+Somehow she got it accomplished.

+Pat Skinner was going to college at Idaho State in Pocatello.
+LaRue called her to see if she could line her bishop up to marry us that evening.
+Pat would work on it.

 The next stop was to get money out of my savings account at Idaho First National Bank and visit Colvin's Jewelry next door to pick out and purchase wedding bands.
-By 2pm we were on our way to Pocatello.
+By 1pm we were on our way to Pocatello.

 We had not had time to eat anything so we stopped at the little store in Leadore to get some snacks.
-I was longing for shrimp and we got some canned shrimp, a big package of Oreo cookies, and some Cokes.
+I was longing for shrimp and we got canned shrimp, a big package of Oreo cookies, and Cokes.
 The lady in the store found a can opener and opened the can of shrimp, and we were on our way again.

-We arrived in Pocatello around 6pm.
-We called Pat Skinner from a pay phone, and she said we were on for our wedding around 8pm.
-We had time to find a place to stay, change clothes, and find the bishop's house.
-Pat Skinner was there, She had her brother Reed with her to stand up with us.
+We arrived in Pocatello around 6pm and called Pat Skinner from a pay phone.
+She said we were on for our wedding around 8pm.
+We had time to find a motel and change clothes.
+I registered nervously as Mr and Mrs expecting to get challenged, but nothing was said.